Director: Sidney J. Furie

 Palmer appears to be a gourmet cook and patron of the fine arts, presaging today’s yuppies with his bending (but not breaking) of the rules and his taste for the finer things without the entitlement of birth and breeding to them.
 Spying consists of filling out paperwork, playing politics with other policing agencies in and outside of one’s own government, and being told what a lousy job one is doing.
 Palmer’s not indignant that the scientist has been brainwashed—he doesn’t really care about the intellectual loss to his country—he’s upset that Brantby got good money for damaged goods.
 In the end, when Palmer complains to Ross that he might have been killed or driven mad by Ross’s manipulation of him to find a mole in the organization, he gets his comeuppance when Ross counters, “That’s what you’re paid to do.”
 So much for spying as a lifestyle.
 It’s just a job, and not a very good one at that.
 At least Palmer gets to be a successful womanizer.

-The Ipcress File is filled with sharp dialogue, interesting performances and character actors, and an excess of trick camera angles so popular with the practia movement.
+The Ipcress File is filled with sharp dialogue, interesting performances and character actors, and an excess of trick camera angles so popular at the time.
 The low, skewed camera angles that predominate make it seem as though the cinematographer was Toulouse-Lautrec.
 There is also a great fondness for frames of all sorts.
 Oftentimes, characters are trapped inside doorways and window frames.
 You can also find them behind cages and bars of various types.
 My favorite was a bird’s-eye shot through the top of a lampshade onto the face of a dead man on the floor.
 The look is amusing but amateurish.
 These camera angles do not seem justified by the material, particularly as presented.
 Where noir uses such devices to distort reality, a film that deals in kitchen-sink realism should strive for a more verite feel.
 Still, I can forgive the enthusiasm that went into these set-ups, and kind of wish I’d been in on the planning.
-I enjoyed The Ipcress File a lot. l
+I enjoyed The Ipcress File a lot.